U.S. Chamber of Commerce to sue Seattle over Uber driver ordinance

-UPDATE 3-Japan urges Toshiba, Western Digital to get along as chip spat flares

-* Japan govt says no truth to report about govt guaranteed loans

-SAN FRANCISCO, March 3 The U.S. Chamber of Commerce planned to sue the city of Seattle on Thursday to challenge an ordinance allowing drivers of ride hailing apps Uber and Lyft to unionize, saying it violates federal antitrust laws.
+SAN FRANCISCO The U.S. Chamber of Commerce planned to sue the city of Seattle on Thursday to challenge an ordinance allowing drivers of ride hailing apps Uber and Lyft to unionise, saying it violates federal antitrust laws.

 Seattle last year became the first U.S. city to pass a law giving drivers for companies such as Uber and Lyft, as well as taxi and for-hire drivers, the right to collectively negotiate on pay and working conditions.

 City officials took action amid growing concerns about how drivers are compensated.
-Both Uber and Lyft vigorously opposed the measure, arguing that existing federal labor law trumps local legislation.
+Both Uber and Lyft vigorously opposed the measure, arguing that existing federal labour law trumps local legislation.

 The Chamber, a federation of more than 3 million businesses, would be the newest entry into the growing legal battle being waged by numerous factions in courts across the United States over whether the drivers are independent contractors or employees, and what sort of benefits they should have.